 When we needed to eat, use the loo, or sleep for the night, we stopped as soon as we could.
 I knew that if I ate more than I needed during meals, I’d feel gross when I got back in the car.
 I tried to eat as lightly as possible — a challenge when fast food chains were the only option — and snacked on healthy foods as needed.
 When I’m immersed in work at home, I tend to lose touch with my body’s needs for fuel and rest.
 When I wasn’t distracted by other tasks, I felt more in tune with my instincts and was able to follow them.

 Take-home lessons: Take breaks between tasks throughout the day and use them to check in with yourself.
 Think, “Am I hungry?
 For what kind of food?
 Do I need water?
-A break stretch or use the bathroom?”
+A stretch or bathroom break?”
 Meet your body’s needs, and don’t put them off.
 Even if sensing these signals is challenging at first, it will get easier with practice.

 4. See and learn new things every day.